roboflow/roboflow-100-benchmark/README.md

 # Roboflow 100: A Rich, Multi-Task Object Detection Benchmark

 This repository implements the Roboflow 100 benchmark developed by [Roboflow](https://roboflow.com/).
-It contains code download the dataset and to reproduce mAP values for YOLOv5 and YOLOv7 Fine-Tuning and GLIP Evaluation on 100 of Roboflow Universe datasets.
+It contains code to download the dataset and reproduce mAP values for YOLOv5 and YOLOv7 Fine-Tuning and GLIP Evaluation on 100 of Roboflow Universe datasets.

+## RF100

+`RF100` contains the following datasets, carefully chosen from more than 90'000 datasets hosted on our hub.

+**TODO** create a table

 ## Getting Started